Feyerabend/ABC80/abclisp/README.md

 within the spartan constraints of 1980s microcomputing if we had possessed the architectural tools we have today.
 It might anyway not have made it, but due to other concerns .. was there even a market?

-Gates and Allen even produced halfway an APL implementation.
+Gates and Allen even produced halfway a (maybe even complete) APL implementation.
 But it was deemed to not having much of a future.

 So, our project: